AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

 - `campaignPayloads`: A Safe payload for creating the campaigns on-chain
 - `simulatedCampaigns`: A preview simulation of the campaigns that will be created from this payload

-Once the payload is generated, you can check the simulatedCampaigns section to confirm the campaigns match your expectations (e.g., tokens, amounts, timestamps, etc).
+Once the payload is generated, you can check the `simulatedCampaigns` section to confirm the campaigns match your expectations (e.g., tokens, amounts, timestamps, etc), and preview what will be displayed in our app (title, description, etc)

 Then, copy the `campaignPayloads` value from the response, and import it using the Gnosis Safe Transaction Builder to execute the onchain transactions that will create the campaigns.